luc-constantin/Combustible-Calculator-V2/README.md

 ##### The app provides a cost per mile breakdown, simplifying trip planning and budgeting.
 ##### You can utilize this App to compare different travel options based on their fuel costs.

+## Technologies Used:
+### HTML, CSS, and Vanilla JavaScript.
+This app was built using the latest web development technologies:
+* HTML for the markup,
+* CSS for the styling,
+* JavaScript for the functionality.

+Calculate a new Trip Consumption [HERE](https://luc-constantin.github.io)